StegVerse-org/stegverse-demo-suite/README.md

-# stegverse-demo-suite
-StegVerse Demo Suite — runnable demonstrations of governed AI agents, policy-enforced execution, and receipt-based workflow control.
+# StegVerse Demo Suite

+This repository demonstrates the core primitives of the StegVerse governed distributed operating system.

+The demos illustrate how AI agents, workflows, and services operate under policy enforcement using cryptographic receipts.

+Each step generates a receipt that authorizes the next state transition.